-Art history has attracted my curious brain from childhood to the present.
-Focal areas during my formal studies include: printmaking, the intersection of artists’ texts and visual works, modernist artist groups and publications, and the Bauhaus school.
+Art history has attracted me from childhood to the present.
+Focal areas include: printmaking, the intersection of artists’ texts and visual works, modernist artist groups and periodicals, Japanese art, and the Bauhaus school.
 My ongoing art history learning is wide-ranging across time, place and perspectives.

 My favorite research methods are archival research and visualizing through sketches or digital media.
-At the University of Wisconsin-Madison I earned a Bachelor of Science degree studying works on paper, oil painting, digital illustration, 3D modeling, and artists’ writings.
-In early 2005 I audited art history courses at the CUNY Graduate Center to prepare for graduate school applications.
-At the University of Washington in Seattle, I earned a Master of Arts degree researching original prints, sculpture and modernist magazines.
 I can research with competence in English, German and French and have experience consulting primary sources in archives and special collections in the United States and Germany.

 Conferences / Presentations / Papers